ThaDafinser/UserAgentParser/README.md

 ## Providers

-UserAgnetParser comes with local and http providers.
-Http providers work out of the box.
-To use local providers, you need to install the needed package (listed in the section `suggest` of `composer.json`)
+UserAgentParser comes with local and http providers.
+Http providers work all out of the box (but you may need a API key) To use local providers, you need to install the needed package (listed in the section `suggest` of `composer.json`)

 ### Comparison matrix